Nutrition Science Honors Program

 Application materials include an application form and an autobiographical essay.
 The essay should include information about your academic and career interests and goals, your interest in gaining research experience, and your extracurricular and community activities along with other items as indicated on the application form.

-Applications will be considered beginning June 15, 2023, and priority will be given to those who apply by this date, but applications will be accepted until August 1 or until the program is full.
+Applications will be considered beginning in June, and priority will be given to those who apply by this date, but applications will be accepted until August 1 or until the program is full.
 Admittance into the program is selective, and applications will be competitively reviewed.

 Current Students: Students in any major (not just Nutrition Science) can also enter the program while at Purdue with at least two remaining semesters (see eligibility requirements below).